extism/proposals/EIP-007-extism-runtime-kernel.md

 This will not break any existing plugins or Extism features (timeout, cancellation, memory limits) - there may be some additional functions added to interact with the Extism kernel, but in general major API changes should be avoided.

+Another thing to consider is how this should be organized - should the kernel live in it's own repo?
+Or along with the current runtime?
+Where does it live after the SDKs are split into their own repos?
+It's likely that multiple SDKs will end up depending on `extism-runtime.wasm`.

 ## Changes

 ### Input